zyxkv/EzSim/examples/drone/README.md

 # Drone Examples

-This directory contains examples of drone simulations using the Genesis framework.
+This directory contains examples of drone simulations using the EzSim framework.

 ## Available Examples